Beth Chapman Dazzles During Date Night With Dog The Bounty Hunter Amid Cancer Battle

 — Metro Entertainment (@Metro_Ents) March 27, 2019

-Duane also donned his typical style, which included dark sunglasses and a black leather jacket over a white button-down shirt, black pants, and black loaders..
+Duane also donned his typical style, which included dark sunglasses and a black leather jacket over a white button-down shirt, black pants, and black loafers.
 The Dog the Bounty Hunter stars smiled as they headed into the restaurant together for dinner.

 As The Inquisitr recently shared, Beth has been staying quite busy while still doing treatments to fight her cancer.
-She was in Kentucky last weekend for a fan event and she’s been posting plenty of selfies and inspirational thoughts via social media to keep her fans in the loop.
+She was in Kentucky last weekend for a fan event, and she’s been posting plenty of selfies and inspirational thoughts via social media to keep her fans in the loop.

 It is known that the Chapmans, known for their reality show Dog the Bounty Hunter, have been filming a new show.
 Dog’s Most Wanted will debut later this year on WGN, although a premiere date has not been revealed yet.
 Not only will fans see Beth and Duane chasing down the bad guys, but they will also get an insider’s look at her personal battle against this cancer return.